andrewvc/avc-blog/_posts/2013-02-16-elastic_search_rails_integration.md

 ## Why We Wrote Our Own ElasticSearch Client

 There were a number of available ElasticSearch clients when we started our project.
-We tried some of the more popular options, but after a couple months it was apparent they were not up to the task for the following reasons:
+We tried some of the more popular options, but after a couple months it was apparent they were not up to the task.
+We wound up writing our own client, [Stretcher](https://github.com/PoseBiz/stretcher) for the following reasons:

 * **Bad APIs:** The clients we vetted mapped to ElasticSearch in inconsistent or confusing ways.
-ElasticSearch's API is complex and does not have very complete docs, a bad API means reconciling already unclear docs through an unnecssary abstraction layer.
+ElasticSearch's API is complex and does not have very complete docs.
+A bad API means reconciling already unclear docs through an unnecessary abstraction layer, a constant source of frustration.
-* **Inefficient Rails integration:** we wound up writing our own high performance classes for importing data (described later in this doc)
+* **Inefficient Rails integration:** We wound up writing our own high performance classes for importing data as described earlier, Tire in particular recommends will_paginate, which is extremely inefficient for traversing large datasets.
+Fast importing is not hard, but is not trivial either.
-* **Poor support for multiple indexes per Rails model:** This was important for us, our Index classes hook into models, not the other way around.
+* **Poor support for multiple indexes per Rails model:** This was important for us, our `Index` classes hook into models, not the other way around, keeping our classes small and flexible.
 * **Incomplete APIs:** Stretcher does *not* attempt to describe the ElasticSearch API with complex objects, but is mostly a DSL for building URLs and request bodies, then returning JSON as hashes.
 This let us implement our client quickly.
 * **Inefficient connection handling:** Stretcher uses Net::HTTP::Persistent to efficiently re-use a single keep-alive connection in a thread-safe manner.